jtlapp/jvm-vs-jsr/README.md

 perhaps because of the dependency on calling `docker buildx create --use`.
 The client image therefore builds only for `amd64`.

-Label the three nodes as follows:
+Label the three nodes as follows.
+You may need to run `kubectl get nodes` to list the node names.

 ```bash
 kubectl label nodes <node-1-name> kubernetes.io/hostname=client --overwrite